Talieh-Sh/Bank_Churn_Project/README.md

 * **Rohit**
-  -[Jupyter Notebook] Cleaning of original Bank Churn dataset -[Tableau] Created initial visualizations for presentation
+  -[Jupyter Notebook] Cleaning of original Bank Churn dataset -[Tableau] Created initial visualizations for presentation -Assisted with presentation slides and rehearsal -Support during Group meetings and work sessions
 * **Talieh**
      - [PostgreSQL] Database schema design + setup
      - [Python Flask / SQLAlchemy] Development of Flask to create a web application that can interact with databases, perform computations or predictions, and render results dynamically on a web page.